lizmat/raku-all-modules/jonathanstowe/App-ModuleSnap/README.md

 This is very simple, but if you have any suggestions/patches etc please send them via github at https://github.com/jonathanstowe/App-ModuleSnap/issues .

-## License and Copyright
+## Licence and Copyright

 This is free software.
-Please see the [LICENSE](LICENSE) file in the distribution.
+Please see the [LICENCE](LICENCE) file in the distribution.

 © Jonathan Stowe 2016